 In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 Statement No. 89 requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred, and should no longer be capitalized as part of the cost of an asset.
 The College has determined that the effect of Statement No. 89 on its financial statements will vary from year to year, depending upon the amount of new debt incurred for capital assets.
-The provisions of Statement No. 89 are effective for reporting periods beginning after December 15, 2020 (fiscal year 2022 for the College).
+The adoption of this standard had no effect on the College's financial statements.